livialima/linuxupskillchallenge/docs/index.md

 # Linux Upskill Challenge
-## Learn the skills required to sysadmin a remote Linux server from the commandline.
+## Learn the skills required to sysadmin a remote Linux server from the command line.

 A month-long course aimed at those who aspire to get Linux-related jobs in the industry - junior Linux sysadmin, DevOps-related work, and similar.
-Server focussed and command line, but assumes essentially no prior knowledge, and starts off very gently - designed to be well-suited to a Windows or Apple person as well as those that already using Linux in some form.
+Server focused and command line, but assumes essentially no prior knowledge, and starts off very gently - designed to be well-suited to a Windows or Apple person as well as those that already using Linux in some form.

 This was a paid course in the past, but is now free and fully open source - so costs you nothing but your time!